diogoff/trackml-100/README.md

 A _detector id_ is built by concatenating the volume id, layer id and module id for each hit.

-The hits for each training event are sorted by particle id and, for each particle id, they are sorted by absolute value of _z_.
+The hits for each training event are sorted by particle id and then by absolute value of _z_.

 The _x,y,z_ position of each hit is normalized by the distance to the origin.
+(This will be important when calculating average distances, because distances far away from the origin could be much larger than distances close to the origin.)

-The end result - in the form of a list of hits with event id, particle id, detector id, position x,y,z and weight - is saved to a CSV file (`event*-particles.csv`).
+The end result - in the form of a list of hits with event id, particle id, detector id, normalized x,y,z and weight - is saved to a CSV file (`event*-particles.csv`).

 ### What is `qsub_particles.py`?